HL7/US-Core/input/pagecontent/screening-and-assessments.md

 Screening and Assessments can represent a simple observation or a structured evaluation to identify a specific problem or health concern.
 The guidance here was developed after reviewing several functional status, disability status, mental/cognitive status, and SDOH screening and assessment tools.

-US Core defines two profiles to support Assessment Screening tools:

-1. Component Observation*: <-- insert link to updated US Core Screening and Assessment Component Observation
-1. Panel Observation : <-- insert link to updated US Core Screening and Assessment Panel Observation

-US Core Servers **SHALL** support:
-- ADD NEW US Core Screening and Assessment Component Observation
+US Core defines a single [US Core Observation Screening and Assessments Profile] to support questions and responses to screening and assessment tools.
+It can be used to represent a single response, multiple responses, and multi-select “check all that apply” type questions.

-- ADD NEW US Core Screening and Assessment Panel Observation
+US Core Servers **SHALL** support the [US Core Observation Screening and Assessments Profile].

-When an Assessment Screening tool includes a total score it **SHALL** be included as a separate Component Observation.
+When an Assessment Screening tool includes a total score it **SHALL** be included as a separate Observation ([US Core Observation Screening and Assessments Profile]).

-Additionally US Core defines a ADD NEW US Core Clinical Judgment Observation to support a simple assertion.
+Additionally US Core defines a [US Core Observation Clinical Judgment Profile] to support a simple assertion.
 This observation is optional since some systems always record Judgment as a Problem or Health Concern.
-When a Problem or Health Concern is recorded based on an Assessment Screening tool Systems **SHOULD** associated it with the Panel Observation (Condition.evidence)
+When a Problem or Health Concern is recorded based on an Assessment Screening tool Systems **SHOULD** associate it with the Observation ([US Core Observation Screening and Assessments Profile] reference in (Condition.evidence)]

- This Observation can contribute to the identification of future Problems or Health Concerns and can support Service Requests or Procedures.
+ The Judgment Observation can contribute to the identification of future Problems or Health Concerns and can support Service Requests or Procedures.

 Note that use of the QuestionnaireResponse resource is no longer recommended for Assessment Screening tools.